The Riddle (Nik Kershaw song): Year-end charts

+Certifications

 Gigi D'Agostino version

-"The Riddle" was covered as a dance song by Italian DJ Gigi D'Agostino, featuring uncredited vocals by British singer Adam Austin.
+"The Riddle" was covered as a dance song by Italian DJ and record producer Gigi D'Agostino, featuring uncredited vocals by British singer Adam Austin.
 This version was released on D'Agostino's second studio album, L'Amour Toujours (1999).
 The same lyrics are used as in Kershaw's song, but the order is changed and the tempo is faster.

 Music video

-The music video, which was made by Andreas Hykade, features La Linea-styled animation like the "Bla Bla Bla" music video (both of which feature the same humanoid character), taking place entirely with white lines on a light green background and features the aforementioned character fighting a dragon on a mountainous terrain.
+The music video, which was made by Andreas Hykade, features La Linea-styled animation like the "Bla Bla Bla" music video (both of which feature Baba, the same humanoid character), taking place entirely with white lines on a light green background and features the aforementioned character fighting a dragon-like creature on a mountainous terrain.